lilianaziolek/lilianaziolek.github.io/_posts/2019-07-21-people-dont-leave-their-jobs-they-leave-their-managers-or-do-they.md

 ---
-title:  "People don't leave their jobs, they leave their managers" - or do they?
+title:  People don't leave their jobs, they leave their managers - or do they?
 categories:
   - opinions
 tags:
   - career
   - discuss

 ---

 Every now and again I come across this "pearl of wisdom" (in slightly different variations):